Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

-Table 7, 1st-row 3rd-column show a clear preference in favor of MI-BHs regarding bidirectional connectivity, as indicated by the green arrows from AF3 $\to$ C4, AF4 $\to$ C3, C3 $\to$ AF4, C4 $\to$ AF3, and C4 $\to$ AF4.
-These findings suggest that MI requires a more integrated and reciprocal interaction between channels over prefrontal and motor regions to coordinate bilateral fists movements.
-The TGCI results support this observation, with significant connectivity noted from C3 $\to$ AF4 (TGCI = 17.86, blue arrow) and from C4 $\to$ AF3 (TGCI = 11.90, blue arrow) during MI.
-Conversely, the absence of purple arrows in Table 7 for both fists movement indicates that ME does not engage these bidirectional connections as strongly as MI, suggesting a more straightforward connectivity pattern during actual movement.
+\underline{\textbf{Comparison: imagery vs. execution}} Figure \ref{fig:Comparisons_at_TGC}, 1st-row 3rd-column shows a clear preference in favor of MI-BHs regarding bidirectional connectivity, as indicated by the green arrows from AF3 $\to$ C4, AF4 $\to$ C3, C3 $\to$ AF4, C4 $\to$ AF3, and C4 $\to$ AF4.
+These findings suggest that MI requires a more integrated and reciprocal interaction between channels to coordinate bilateral fists movements.
+The TGCI results support this observation, with significant connectivity noted from C3 $\to$ AF4 17.86 and from C4 $\to$ AF3 11.90 during MI.
+Conversely, the absence of purple arrows in Figure \ref{fig:Comparisons_at_TGC} for both fists movement indicates that ME does not engage these bidirectional connections as strongly as MI, suggesting a more straightforward connectivity pattern during actual movement.

-Table 7, 2nd-row 3rd-column highlights a strong preference for MI-BF, as evidenced by the green arrows indicating stronger bidirectional connectivity from AF4 $\to$ C3, AF4 $\to$ C4, C3 $\to$ AF3, C3 $\to$ AF4, C4 $\to$ AF3, and C4 $\to$ AF4.
+Figure \ref{fig:Comparisons_at_TGC}, 2nd-row 3rd-column highlights a strong preference for MI-BF, as evidenced by the green arrows indicating stronger bidirectional connectivity from AF4 $\to$ C3, AF4 $\to$ C4, C3 $\to$ AF3, C3 $\to$ AF4, C4 $\to$ AF3, and C4 $\to$ AF4.
 These results suggest that MI of BF involves complex interactions between the channels, likely due to the cognitive demands of coordinating bilateral feet movement.
-The TGCI results corroborate this, with strong feedback from C3 $\to$ AF4 (TGCI = 24.05, blue arrow) and from C4 $\to$ AF4 (TGCI = 18.10, blue arrow) during MI.
-The purple arrow from AF3 $\to$ C4 in Table 7, 2nd-row 3rd-column suggests that ME involves stronger prefrontal-to-motor connectivity in this specific pathway, aligning with the TGCI result showing significant connectivity from AF3 $\to$ C4 (TGCI = 19.29, red arrow) during ME.
-This difference in connectivity patterns between MI and ME for BF motion tasks highlights the distinct neural circuitries employed for imagined versus execution, with MI requiring more extensive feedback and coordination across hemispheres.
+The TGCI results corroborate this, with strong feedback from C3 $\to$ AF4 24.05 and from C4 $\to$ AF4 18.10 during MI.
+The purple arrow from AF3 $\to$ C4 in Figure \ref{fig:Comparisons_at_TGC}, 2nd-row 3rd-column suggests that ME involves stronger prefrontal-to-motor connectivity in this specific pathway, aligning with the TGCI result showing significant connectivity from AF3 $\to$ C4 19.29 during ME.
+This difference in connectivity patterns between MI and ME for BF motion tasks highlights the distinct neural circuitries employed for imagined versus executed, with MI requiring more extensive feedback across hemispheres.